w3f/polkadot-wiki/docs/learn/learn-nominator.md

-- You become part of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} movement, a group of professionals and enthusiasts around the world aspiring to build and foster the next-gen Internet, Web 3.0: a decentralized, privacy-focused, and trustless internet.
+- You become part of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} movement, a group of professionals and enthusiasts around the world aspiring to build and foster the next-gen Internet, Web3: a decentralized, privacy-focused, and trustless internet.
 - You are an essential piece of the puzzle, keeping
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} secure, deciding the future direction of the project by voting in [OpenGov](./learn-opengov.md) and participating in parachain